OpenGIS/Map-First/README.md

 1. In your WordPress admin, go to `Appearance > Themes`.
 2. Click `Add New`.
 3. Click `Upload Theme`.
-4. Upload the `map-first.zip` file you downloaded
+4. Upload the `map-first.zip` file you downloaded.
 5. Click `Install Now`.
 6. Click `Activate`.